 Zero waste means being mindful of avoiding plastics and disposables and aiming to re-use, reduce, recycle and compost, so you make zero trash to pollute the planet.
 Get started with my guide to zero waste travel, zero waste products, and make your own natural products.

 Food!
 Plant-based food from the actual earth!
 I eat a lot.
 All the time.
 All around the world.
 It's easy.
 I find yummy meals at any restaurant, street food, shop, or market worldwide.
-I use these apps to find food and this one for translating.
+I use these apps to find food and love this one for translating.
 Check the food articles.
 Drool over vegan burgers.
 Vegan travel is so easy everybody's doing it in this giant vegan travel directory.